hlxid/homebridge-g810-led/README.md

 The `--server` parameter sets the server.
 Change the ip and port accordingly.

+There is also a `--disableWhenIdle` flag that will disable the lighting of your keyboard when your computer is idling for extended periods of time or locked.
+This feature is disabled by default and you have to enable it by passing the `--disableWhenIdle` flag to the client.

 After you executed the command you can test whether everything works.

 As a permanent install I recommend creating a systemd service unit to start the client if you start your computer.